 We are immortal.
 How do we know that?
 It is intuited by anyone with an unclouded awareness.
-For as long as the human race has existed on this earth, our immortality has been part of common knowledge based on intuition and also by various experiences people have had throughout history: near-death experience, actual dying and returning to life, and seeing or receiving communication from departed persons in both the waking and sleeping states.
+For as long as the human race has existed on this earth, our immortality has been part of common knowledge based on intuition and various experiences people have had throughout history: near-death experience, actual dying and returning to life, and seeing or receiving communication from departed persons in both the waking and sleeping states.
 Some have entered the worlds of the departed, observed and spoken with them, and returned to tell about it.

 How is it possible for us to be eternal?
 Because our very existence is rooted in the eternity of God.
 We have always existed within God because in some ineffable way we are part of God, one with him yet distinct from him.
 It is like the ocean and its waves: the waves are not the ocean, but the ocean is the waves.
 Eternally we have been the parts and God has been the Whole.
 We are never separate from him, but we are always distinct from him.
 We are all spirit, but we are finite and God is infinite.
 God lives in us and we live in God.
 We are divine; we are gods within God.

 We must know this, not just believe it.
 How can we know this?
 We can know it through practice of the spiritual science of meditation.
 Like mathematics, this science is based on the fundamental nature of relative existence in which we presently find ourselves for the purpose of the evolution of our consciousness.
 To understand this we need to know a bit of cosmic history.